ZLaxtert/antibounce-email-checker/README.md

     $ php cli.php

 ## NOTE
-    If you want to run the script, please use an Indonesian IP
+    if you want to get good results please use a dedicated proxy